 (6) 0.40 pounds per ton of phosphorus-bearing material fed to any granular triple superphosphate plant that began operating before January 1, 1970; and

-(7) 0.00050 pounds per hour per ton of phosphorus-bearing material cured or stored at any curing or storage facility associated with a granular triple supersphosphate plant.
+(7) 0.00050 pounds per hour per ton of phosphorus-bearing material cured or stored at any curing or storage facility associated with a granular triple superphosphate plant.

-(b) The phosphorus-bearing material mentioned in Paragraph (a) of this Regulation shall be expressed as phosphorus pentoxide.
+(b) The phosphorus-bearing material mentioned in Paragraph (a) of this Rule shall be expressed as phosphorus pentoxide.

 History Note: Authority G.S.
 143-215.3(a)(1); 143-215.107(a)(5);